brikis98/yevgeniy-brikman-homepage/_posts/2014-05-05-you-are-what-you-document.md

 the best practices, and the unique features of the project.
 Use the tutorial to have a dialogue with the user, walking them through the typical development flow step by step and introducing the key ideas.
-You don't have to cover every single topic and you don't have to go too in-depth: instead, at each step of the tutorial, provide links to where the user can find more info.
+You don't have to cover every single topic, and you don't have to go too in-depth: instead, at each step of the tutorial, provide links to where the user can find more info.

 For small, simple projects, you may be able to squeeze a tutorial into the